Essential Tips for Landing and Succeeding in Retail Jobs

 Why?

 It’s still true that retailers recognize that some employees may be with them short-term, but they still demand an honest day’s work for an honest day’s pay.
-But in today's environment, the retail world is much more competitive than ever before.
+But in today's environment, the retail world is much more competitive.

-If you are looking for a job in retail or already working there, you need to understand you can’t get away with being just a warm body anymore.
-You must consider what you can give rather than get from your retail job.
+If you are looking for a job in retail or are already working there, you need to understand that you can’t get away with being just a warm body anymore.
+You must consider what you can give rather than what you can get from your retail job.

 10 Things You Need To Know To Hold A Job In Retail

-Performance is Key – Retailers are notorious for judging every process and every employee on various retail job performance metrics.
+Performance is Key—Retailers are notorious for judging every process and every employee on various retail job performance metrics.
 You’ll be no exception.
-In short, if you aren't justifying the cost of your pay, you will be let go.
+In short, if you don't justify the cost of your pay, you will be let go.

 The Customer is Always Your Customer – Retailers can’t afford to lose any customers since the cost of gaining them is so high.
 Customer retention in retail often comes down to always treating them with respect.
 If they are being unreasonable, you should involve management rather than make it personal.